Yomguithereal/baobab-react/docs/mixins.md

   // Adding a color
   handleClick() {

-    // You can access your actions now bound
-    // to the tree through context
+    // You can access your actions now bound to the tree this.actions.add(this.state.inputColor);
-    this.actions.add(this.state.inputColor);
   }